Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 ### 5.3 Integration with Risk Assessment

 Describe how safety risk assessments inform the development and application of MEL procedures.
 Explain how to assess the operational impact of equipment discrepancies and determine acceptable levels of risk.
+(See also the [GAIA AIR Risk Assessment](CPT_0000-RISK_ASSESSMENT.md) document.)

 **Potential Risks and Mitigation:**